heetch/walidator/README.md

 	string it's "", for pointers is nil, etc.) For structs, it will not check to see if the struct itself has all zero values, instead use a pointer or put nonzero on the struct's keys that you care about.
+For pointers, the pointer's value is used to test for nonzero in addition to the pointer itself not being nil.
+To only check that the field value is not nil, use `required`.
 (Usage: nonzero)

+required
+    This validates the field value is not nil.
+    Applies to pointers, interfaces, maps and slices.
+    Has no effect on other scalar types, and will return an error on any other type.
+    (Usage: required)

 regexp
 	Only valid for string types, it will validate that the